AaskaAdhikari/AaskaAdhikari/README.md

 ## HELLO!!!
+ I'm currently a student at Leeds Beckett University and I'm studying Computer Science :)
 <!--
 **AaskaAdhikari/AaskaAdhikari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
-I'm currently a student at Leeds Beckett University and I'm studying Computer Science :)
+## I'm currently a student at Leeds Beckett University and I'm studying Computer Science :)
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...